 Don’t put your best content and spend most of the time on third party sites.
 Invest time and effort into your site first.

-Musicians who publish a new album after five years have to explain why they have been away for so long.
+Musicians who publish a new album for the fisrt time after five years have to explain why they have been away for so long.

 The press is talking about a comeback.
-Nobody even notices that you haven’t been blogging for a year.
+The fans are still there but they have to be informed.
+In contrast nobody even notices that you haven’t been blogging for a year.